-If a student is dismissed and is eligible to return, the student has 10 business days from the date of the Director's final dismissal letter to send a letter requesting readmission to the program.
+If a student is dismissed and is eligible to return, the student has 10 business days from the date of the dismissal letter to send a letter requesting readmission to the program.
 The letter must be dated, written and signed by the student, and addressed to the Nurse Administrator.
 No verbal requests or emails will be accepted.
 If the letter is not received in 10 business days, the student will not be considered eligible for readmission.
-The student's request will be reviewed by the Admission, Promotion, and Retention Committee.
-The committee will be appointed by the Nurse Administrator and shall consist of volunteers, some of whom may be employees of CACC or CASPN.
-The committee shall evaluate the readmission request by objective criteria set by the CACC Director.
+The student's request will be reviewed by the Readmission Committee.
+The committee will be appointed by the CACC Director and shall consist of volunteers, some of whom may be employees of CACC or CASPN.
 If necessary, the committee may interview the student and gather such information as necessary to complete a report.
-The committee shall not rule on the readmission request but shall submit a report and recommendation to the Nurse Administrator based on the criteria for readmission.
+The committee shall not rule on the readmission request but shall submit a report and recommendation to the Nurse Administrator.
 The committee report will be forwarded to the CACC Director for a final decision.
-Readmission will be offered to eligible students if vacancies permit.
 Readmission is a privilege, not a right, and a determination by the CACC Director that the student is not eligible for readmission is not subject to appeal.